CliXiD/ARRO/README.md

 - DynamicTable to create simple table by configuration
 - AlertControl with animation (in Alert store)
 - GenericController for generic REST APIs such as GET (all/by id), PUT, POST, DELETE which can help to create new APIs for an entity
+- CSS Grid layout.
+(Not support for IE and Edge yet)s

 This project also including .template.config so you can install this project as a part of dotnet project template too.